The New South Wales Golf Club

 Just Incredible Golf

 Arriving at New South Wales Golf Club, our expectations were high, and we can confidently report that they were exceeded!
 NSWGC has it all!
 With one of the most impressive Clubhouses in the game and 2 of the greatest holes that we have ever played, NSW is a MUST on your Golf in Australia travels.
-It easily is one of our favourite golf courses in the world!
+It easily is one of our favorite golf courses in the world!

 Checking the scorecard, we both played much better on the back nine than we did on the front.
 I had 2 birdies to go with two bogies to finish the back even, and a satisfying 77 for the day.
 Menekse also played much better on the back, shaving a full 5 strokes off her front nine!